12 Awesome Examples of Python Applications

 What is Python?

-You can understand the philosophy of Python through these nine traits of the developer-friendly language.
+You can understand the philosophy of Python through these eleven traits of the developer-friendly language.

 1. Code Readability

-The result – developers can structure comprehensible code and function blocks with logical organization and storytelling.
+The result: developers can structure comprehensible code and function blocks with logical organization and storytelling.
+It is also very easy for beginners and experienced engineers to collaborate.

 2. Cross-platform Versatility